OpenEvalProject/evals/manuscripts/elife-64680/v2/manuscript.md

 ## Abstract

 While recent studies have uncovered dedicated neural pathways mediating the positive control of parenting, the regulation of infant-directed aggression and how it relates to adult-adult aggression is poorly understood.
-Here we show that urocortin-3 ( Ucn3 )-expressing neurons in the hypothalamic perifornical area (PeFA ) are activated during infant-directed attacks in males and females, but not other behaviors.
-Functional manipulations of PeFA Ucn3 neurons demonstrate the role of this population in the negative control of parenting in both sexes.
-PeFA Ucn3 neurons receive input from areas associated with vomeronasal sensing, stress, and parenting, and send projections to hypothalamic and limbic areas.
-Optogenetic activation of PeFA Ucn3 axon terminals in these regions triggers various aspects of infant-directed agonistic responses, such as neglect, repulsion, and aggression.
-Thus, PeFA Ucn3 neurons emerge as a dedicated circuit component controlling infant-directed neglect and aggression, providing a new framework to understand the positive and negative regulation of parenting in health and disease.
-Ucn3
+Here we show that urocortin-3 (Ucn3)-expressing neurons in the hypothalamic perifornical area (PeFAUcn3) are activated during infant-directed attacks in males and females, but not other behaviors.
+Functional manipulations of PeFAUcn3 neurons demonstrate the role of this population in the negative control of parenting in both sexes.
+PeFAUcn3 neurons receive input from areas associated with vomeronasal sensing, stress, and parenting, and send projections to hypothalamic and limbic areas.
+Optogenetic activation of PeFAUcn3 axon terminals in these regions triggers various aspects of infant-directed agonistic responses, such as neglect, repulsion, and aggression.
+Thus, PeFAUcn3 neurons emerge as a dedicated circuit component controlling infant-directed neglect and aggression, providing a new framework to understand the positive and negative regulation of parenting in health and disease.

 ## Introduction